rfg-modding/SyncFaction/README.md

 * show warnings if mod edits MP files. also show files to be modified as list
 * rename community patch to terraform patch where possible
 * if both .reg versions are detected, fail auto search and ask to place app in game dir
+* redo fixes from hotfix branch
+  * remove .exe .dll .pdb from hash checks, but not entirely or gog/steam detection will break
+  * ??? check hotfix branch carefully for other stuff

 ## Tech info